wp-plugins/wp-site-mapping/readme.txt

 * depth: defines how many levels of posts will be shown e.g. depth=1 means that only parent posts will be shown, depth=2 means that parent posts as well as one level of children posts will be displayed.

 * exclude=1 means that all posts/pages will be displayed in the sitemap except the ones matching one of the defined criteria.
 If not present, only the posts/pages matching at least one of the defined criteria will be displayed.

+* grouponly=1 means that only the group names (e.g. category, month, tag) will be diplayed with the post count, but not the posts themselves

 * post_id: List of post IDs to include or exclude e.g. post_id="32,9-11,33" will include/exclude all posts with the IDs 9, 10, 11, 32 and 33.